 2020 was the first year of ‘the future’.
 In 1982, when Bladerunner was released, it’s the year that people associated with flying cars and spaceships.
 But with only a few months left on the clock, we’re a little way off those sci-fi dreams and electric sheep didn't quite come to pass...

 With so many internet users, it’s evident that top spots on search engines will become more competitive in the coming year.
 And, thanks to rapid technological evolution, search engines will also become smarter.
 A lot smarter.

-Here are the top 10 ranking factors to consider when blogging in 2020.
+Here are the top 10 ranking factors to consider when blogging in the new decade.

 1. Backlinks will still be important